Mitchelldscott/control-rs/README.md

 # Acknowledgements

-This project is heavily inspired by the MATLab Control Systems Toolbox, many of the functions were written to have the same call signatures.
+This project is heavily inspired by the `MATLab Control Systems Toolbox`, many of the functions were written to have the same call signatures.
 Also, the core models are almost an exact copy of `nalgebra`'s matrix and many of the trait bounds wouldn't be possible without their crate.